Average Cost of Bathroom Tile Floor Installation

 This flooring cost estimate looks at the common cost factors involved in tiling a bathroom floor, offers DIY estimates and advice, and lists a few related projects you might want to tackle at the same time, like adding under-floor heat or a heated towel rack.
 More details on those projects can be found below.

-Tiling your bathroom floor can be a fun and challenging indoor project for the ambitious homeowner!
+Tiling your bathroom floor can be a fun and challenging indoor project for the ambitious homeowner, especially if it’s part of a complete bathroom makeover!
 Below we offer DIY tips and information about additional materials you’ll need to get the job done properly.

 Bathroom Floor Tile Cost Factors